 If a business doesn’t yet have a retirement plan, the IRS provides tax incentives for startup plans.

-Business owners aged 70 ½ can also use their IRA’s required minimum distribution (RMD) as a charitable gift.
-Qualified charitable distributions are tax-free, so individuals’ taxable income won’t increase with the RMD and satisfy the desire to give back to the community.
+Business owners aged 70 ½ can also use their IRA as a charitable gift.
+Qualified charitable distributions are tax-free, so individuals’ taxable income won’t increase.
 Up to $100,000 per individual can be used as a qualified charitable distribution.

 The Qualified Business Income Deduction (QBID) can also be a powerful tax savings tool.
 Eligible self-employed individuals and pass-through small business owners can deduct up to 20 percent of qualified business income from taxes.
-In 2022, QBID begins to phase out at $170,050 for single filers and $340,100 for married filing jointly.
-Even if business owners don’t itemize taxes, they can still qualify.
+Even if business owners don’t itemize taxes, they can still qualify, however this deduction is subject to income limitations.

-And in 2022, the temporary 100 percent business meals deduction is still in place.
-If the business purchases food or beverages from a restaurant, even for takeout or catering, the tax deduction is up from the usual 50 percent limit.
+In 2023, the temporary 100 percent business meals deduction is no longer in place.
+If the business purchases food or beverages from a restaurant the tax deduction is back to the usual 50 percent limit.

 For those with a high deductible health plan, health savings accounts (HSAs) offer a triple tax benefit: contributions are tax deductible, grow tax-free, and distributions are non-taxable if used for qualifying purposes.
 Money in an HSA, if left in the account, accrues interest and rolls over from year to year.
 Later, an HSA can be used in retirement.
 After age 65, there is no penalty for using HSA funds for non-medical purposes.